Nessa23/plane_parallel_RT/README.md

 # Plane Parallel Radiative transfer

-from Michalas radiativa transfer in lines was performed.
+from Michalas radiative transfer in lines was performed.